Emilio Pucci: The Prince of Prints and the Master of Italian Elegance

 Whether you’re vintage shopping for that perfect Pucci piece or just getting inspired to add more pattern into your wardrobe, remember: you’re not just wearing a look.
 You’re wearing a little piece of fashion history.

 Our Big Fame in Prints celebrates the legacy of the world’s most famous textile and print pioneers.
-This series delves into their business story, timeless designs, and enduring influence on global fashion, interiors, and cultural aesthetics.]
+This series delves into their business story, timeless designs, and enduring influence on global fashion.

 Other articles under this series: